Custom Decorator Templates

 At any time, you can browse the default decorators that come packaged with Confluence by following the "View Default" links on the "Site Layouts" page.
 The template browser also allows you to view the "#parsed" templates that are included within the template when it is compiled.
-While you can't edit these included templates, you will probably have to copy some or all of them into your custom template as you do your customisation.
+While you can't edit these included templates, you will probably have to copy some or all of them into your custom template as you do your customization.

 Editing Custom Decorators

 - Choose Create Custom beside the decorator you wish to edit.